lilli-mcnally/quiz-whizz/README.md

 The only way to fix this was to complete the Jest Testing, and then remove both `const fetch = require("node-fetch")` from the top and `module.exports = { game };` from the bottom of the game.js file.

 Anyone wishing to view or add to the game.test.js file should add these two lines of code back in before proceeding, and remove them before deployment.

+## Deployment

+This site was built on Gitpo.
+I've used git add, commit and push to publish it on Github.

+To deploy the site, I firstly went logged into Github and opened the Repository.
+I clicked "Settings" and then selected "Pages" on the left side of the screen.

+Then, under "Branch" I chose "Main", and clicked Save.

 ## Credits